ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 There is a TLS client certificate used by the DM to authenticate itself.
 The DM uses the same certificate which was configured into the HNA for authenticating the Control Channel, but as a client certificate rather than a server certificate.

-{{RFC9103}} makes no requirements or recommendations on any extended key usage flags for zone transfers, and this document adopts the view that none should be required, but that if there are any set, they should be tolerated and ignored.
+{{!RFC9103}} makes no requirements or recommendations on any extended key usage flags for zone transfers, and this document adopts the view that none should be required. and leave it up to {{!RFC9103}} to get updated for this document's normative reference to be considered updated as well.
-A revision to this specification could change this, and if there is a revision to {{RFC9103}} to clarify this, then this document should be marked as updated as well.

 For the TLS server certificate, the HNA uses the same certificate which it uses to authenticate itself to the DM for the Control Channel.